islamshahil/gapi/README.md

-# gapi
+# gspi
-GSheets Applications Programming Interface.
+Google Sheets Programming Interface.
 A simpler way to Read & Write Google Sheets using Python